AbigalChulchill/Crypto-Account-Data/README.md

 ## PULL DATA INTO MICROSOFT EXCEL VIA WEB QUERY

-Tested on Mac Excel v16.57
+This was tested on Mac Excel v16.57

 Go To: Menu: Data: Get External Data: Run Web Query